Phillip48/Phillip48/README.md

 🌐 Fullstack Web Developer | 📍 Orlando, FL | 💼 Frontend Dev @ RR Digital

 I'm a fullstack developer and UCF bootcamp grad with a passion for building web apps and exploring new tech.
-By day I build and optimize sites using HTML, CSS, JS, and WordPress for a local SEO company.
-By night I'm diving deeper into cybersecurity and always cooking up side projects.

 ---